statuser/AdvancedAnalytics/WindowsSetup.md

 Before we activate our virtual environment we should clone the project repository.
 There is a directory structure that I like to use that will be demonstrated in the code below.
 Feel free to modify the directories below to match your preferences.
 I like to have a "src" directory in my home directory that contains all my programming projects.
 With in the source directory I have a folder for each individual project that is managed as a git repository.

-You can se this up as:
+You can set this up as:

 ```bash
 cd ~